com372-14/com372-14.github.io/_lessons/2014-09-03-first-page.md

 Here are some basic guidelines.
 We will expand these as you progress through this course.

+### Lowercase Tags

-1) Use all lowercase in tag names (with the exception of DOCTYPE - you can choose what you would like to do for this)
+Use all lowercase in tag names (with the exception of DOCTYPE - you can choose what you would like to do for this)

 *Good*